-A high school student was killed by Brimob guards on the morning of Saturday 27th August in the highland town of Sugapa, Intan Jaya Regency.
+Brimob guards killed a high school student on the morning of Saturday 27th August in the highland town of Sugapa, Intan Jaya Regency.
 Otinus Sondegau had been drinking on the street with friends when the Brimob guards were called, who ended up pursuing him through the streets, shooting him dead as he reached the front of his house.
 Another teenager was reportedly shot in the hand in the incident, and others narrowly dodged bullets.
 The community, in response, burned the local police station to the ground.

 This is the most serious in a series of incidents involving Brimob (the Police Mobile Brigade, a militarised auxiliary police force) since they were stationed in the area a few years ago.
-Young Papuan men have repeatedly been beaten or shot at, mostly not because of any involvement in political movements, but rather as a result of arbitrary police aggression or small everyday incidents such as public drunkenness or demanding money.
+Young Papuan men have repeatedly been beaten or shot at, mostly not because of any involvement in political movements but rather due to arbitrary police aggression or small everyday incidents such as public drunkenness or demanding money.
 Police officers across Papua are rarely prosecuted for these acts of racist and uncontrolled aggression.

 Here is one account of the incident, compiled by local human rights activists on 28th August:

-At the time of writing the news was that the situaton in Sugapa was still tense.
+At the time of writing the news was that the situation in Sugapa was still tense.

 Another account, based on a statement produced by family members of the victims, was published by Suarapapua.com on Tuesday.
 While it confirms key parts of the chronology, it alleges that two Brimob officers arrived on the scene first of all and started attacking the students.
 The students responded by throwing stones, and the Brimob officers fired at two of them but without causing injury.
 A local (non-Brimob) police officer then reportedly tried to intervene, saying ““We know these boys.
 We’re going to sort this problem out, just let the [local] police take care of these six students”, but this plea was apparently ignored by the Brimob officers, who returned to the Guest House where they were station to get reinforcements, 1.5 km away.
 They returned in a group of eight, on four motorbikes and fully armed, and proceeded to chase the students for some distance as they ran away.